 - 3.27 jumping or attempting to jump an obstacle in the arena after the completion of a round unless circumstances rendered it impossible for the Athlete/Horse combination to avoid jumping the obstacle, e.g. in a competition with an immediate jump-off or in a two-phase competition if the bell is rung too late for the Athlete to safely pull up before the obstacle. (refer to JRs Art.
 202.6 regarding authorisation to jump an obstacle for the press). - 3.28 jumping or attempting to jump an obstacle with a retention harness incorrectly fastened or not fastened unless the circumstances rendered it unsafe for the Athlete to stop immediately in order to refasten the harness (See JRs 256.1.4) - 3.29 Athlete wearing earphones and/or other electronic communication devices during a Competition (See JR's Art 225.4) - 3.30 blood on the Horse's flank(s) - 3.31 Horses bleeding in the mouth (in minor cases of blood in the mouth, such as where a Horse appears to have bitten its tongue or lip, Officials may authorize the rinsing or wiping of the mouth and allow the Athlete to continue; any further evidence of blood in the mouth may result in Elimination). - 4.
-Elimination is left to the discretion of the Ground Jury in the following cases: - 4.1 not entering the arena when the Athlete's name and/or number is called; - 4.2 not entering the arena mounted or not leaving the arena mounted (except in cases of a fall after crossing the finish line, in which case the Athlete is not to remount prior to leaving the arena) - 4.3 all physical unauthorised assistance, except for paragraph 3.20 above; - 4.4 schooling a Horse in speed Competitions under table A or C, without informing the OC in advance; - 4.5 not stopping when the bell is rung during the round (see JRs Art.
-203.2. and 233.2). - 4.6 an Athlete entering the Competition arena and distracting the Athlete/Horse on course during a Competition.
+President of the Ground Jury (or in the absence of the President of the Ground Jury from the Ground Jury box, the Ground Jury Member designated by the President of the Ground Jury to take over the running of the Competition in their absence) may, in their sole discretion, ring the bell (or instruct another Ground Jury member to ring the bell) to eliminate an Athlete/Horse combination while a round is ongoing if the President of the Ground Jury (or their designee) decides that it would be contrary to the principles of horse welfare to allow the combination to continue the round.
+The decision to eliminate is final and not subject to appeal or protest. - 5.
+Elimination is left to the discretion of the Ground Jury in the following cases: - 5.1 not entering the arena when the Athlete's name and/or number is called; - 5.2 not entering the arena mounted or not leaving the arena mounted (except in cases of a fall after crossing the finish line, in which case the Athlete is not to remount prior to leaving the arena) - 5.3 all physical unauthorised assistance, except for paragraph 3.20 above; - 5.4 schooling a Horse in speed Competitions under table A or C, without informing the OC in advance; - 5.5 not stopping when the bell is rung during the round (see JRs Art.
+203.2. and 233.2).